allenai/allennlp-guide/chapters/part3/semantic-parsing-seq2seq.md

 When we have expressions with multiple operators in them, we have to decide the order in which we should perform those operations since the result of the computation depends on the order.
-For example, the result of ``7 * 3 - 2`` can either be ``19`` or ``7`` depending on the order of operations.
-To avoid this ambiguity, we will use a bracketed [prefix notation](https://en.wikipedia.org/wiki/Polish_notation), making our targets look this this:
+For example, the result of ``7 * 3 - 2`` can either be ``19`` or ``7`` depending on whether we perform the subtraction or the multiplication first.
+To avoid this ambiguity, we will use a bracketed [prefix notation](https://en.wikipedia.org/wiki/Polish_notation), making our targets look like this:

 ```
-(- ( + 7 6) 9)
+(- ( * 7 3) 2)
 (/ 8  4)
 ```

+More formally, we will decide on a prespecified [order of operations](https://en.wikipedia.org/wiki/Order_of_operations) to decide the nesting in the targets, and the system we will build for the task will have to learn the precedence of operators, i.e., that `seven times three minus two` should be translated to `(- (* 7 3) 2)`, and not `(* 7 (- 3 2))`.

 </exercise>